shin10kudev/weekend-code-challenge/04-add-up-to-one-number/SOLUTION.md

 It may seem like `runningTotal > targetValue` is the only condition we need to watch for.
 However, there is one edge case where the first 5 values do not add up to the target value.
 In this case we only have 1 last chance to provide the number that will allow us to reach the target value.

+Similar to my comment earlier, I could have easily used `.reduce()` instead here, but I went with map to show how that would look.

 ### Solution 3: Find the missing number

-Another solution that comes to mind, which I won't code out for now, is a little bit more pragmatic.
+Another solution that comes to mind, which I will save for you to try to code out, is perhaps a bit more expedient.
 Basically you could generate 6 random numbers, then go through and see which one or two numbers you would need to change to generate the target value.

 ## Validation helpers